Going Agile: Not with “Ceremonies” and “Rituals”

 When adopting/using Agile, the words we use can mean the difference between an effective implementation and a mediocre one.

-Last year, I wrote this article about the unhelpful negative connotations of “sprint,” “velocity,” and “resources.”
+Last year, I wrote about the unhelpful negative connotations of “sprint,” “velocity,” and “resources.”
 The word we’re going to unpack today is “ceremonies” (or “rituals”).

 I hear this word at almost every company I visit and meetup I attend.
 Searching online for “Agile ceremonies” yields 400,000 hits.
 What people refer to are the Scrum meetings: the daily standup and the sprint planning, review, and retrospective.
 Interestingly, the Scrum Guide has never used this word at all.
 It uses “events” and “meetings.”